Havner/trainsim-helper/main/readme.txt

   GenerateEqualNotches(5,r) for r = {-1,1} will give:
   {-1, -0.5, 0, 0.5, 1}

-  You can also redefine warning text values globally or per loco.
+  You can also configure the overlay a little in the trainsim-helper-overlay.lua script.
-  You can also configure UK Gradient format (1:XXX) globally or per loco.
+  You can redefine warning texts and set UK Gradient format (1:XXX).
+Those things can be set globally or per loco using the same loco detection functions as described above.

+  In summary:
+  - trainsim-helper.lua: loco detections and main frame update function.
+  - trainsim-helper-overlay.lua: Overlay configuration an implementation.
+  - trainsim-helper-joystick.lua: Joystick configuration an implementation.

 11. HELP!
 It doesn't work

-  Forums thread:
+  Forum thread:
   http://forums.uktrainsim.com/viewtopic.php?f=361&t=139304

   If you can't get it to work at all re-read the readme, try